pprett/bolt/doc/using-api.rst

 Multi-class classification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Bolt supports multi-class classification via **generalized linear models** (GLM).
+Currently, there exists the following multi-class trainers:

+  *  :class:`bolt.trainer.OVA`
+  *  :class:`bolt.trainer.avgperceptron.AveragedPerceptron`
+  *  :class:`bolt.trainer.maxent.MaxentSGD`

-Currently, the only multi-class trainer is :class:`bolt.trainer.OVA` which trains `k` binary classifiers, where `k` is the number of different classes.
+In the following example we will use the :class:`bolt.trainer.OVA` trainer which trains `k` binary classifiers, where `k` is the number of different classes.
 At test time it predicts the class with the highest confidence.

 First, lets get some data (e.g., the 20-newsgroups dataset): ::